Burglar-resistant glass from SILATEC.

 The best test instructions are provided by the burglars themselves – at least twice a week.
-Here ((link to the film)) you can see the original footage of a burglary attempt on one of our customers, a jeweler in Berlin.
+Here you can see the original footage of a burglary attempt on one of our customers, a jeweler in Berlin.
 Another spectacular example is from Bulgari's headquarters in the Via Condotti in Rome, where two burglars crashed directly into our burglar-proof glass in the shop window with a tow truck ...
 It remained an attempt only, and left two criminals completely stunned and fleeing the scene.
 Certainly not an attack according to norm.
 But quite real.
 Because only here, in the unpredictable reality of crime, is it possible to see whether burglar-resistant glass truly deserves its name.

 Burglar-proof glass from SILATEC means:

 No chance for burglars.